fabric8-launcher/launcher-booster-catalog/README.md

 gitRef | The git reference (tag/branch/SHA1)
-ignore | (Optional) Set this to "true" to have the Booster be ignored by the Launcher metadata/version | If the Booster supports versions then this is the name that will be shown in the UI metadata/supportedDeploymentTypes | (Optional) A single string or a list of strings indicating which deployment types are supported by this booster (can be "cd", "zip" or "osio") metadata/buildProfile | (Optional) The Maven profile that should be activated in the booster's `pom.xml` file
+ignore | (Optional) Set this to "true" to have the Booster be ignored by the Launcher metadata/version | If the Booster supports versions then this is the name that will be shown in the UI metadata/runsOn | (Optional) A single cluster type or a list of cluster types where this booster can run.
+If the key is not specified or has the single value `*` the booster will run everywhere.
+If the key is specified but has no values then it will run nowhere. metadata/doesNotRunOn | (Optional) A single cluster type or a list of cluster types where this booster can _not_ run.
+If the key is not specified the booster will run everywhere.
+If the key is specified but has no values or it has the single value `*` then it will run nowhere. metadata/buildProfile | (Optional) The Maven profile that should be activated in the booster's `pom.xml` file

 Often separate Boosters will share the same infotmation.
 For example both the community and official supported versions of a Booster will most likely have the same name and description.
 To avoid duplication you can put those items in a `common.yaml` file instead.
 When the Launcher encounters a `common.yaml` file in the catalog _all_ Boosters in the same folder and in all sub folders will be based on the information found in that file.
 The file can contain the exact same information as a `booster.yaml` file.
 Any information in the `booster.yaml` files will merge with or overwrite the information found in the `common.yaml` file.
 Application of `common.yaml` files is recursive, so `common.yaml` files in sub folders will overwrite values found in `common.yaml` files in parent folders.